A true crowd-pleaser, chicken makes for a great weeknight meal. Follow our guide to make the most of the tasty poultry.

 How to use the leftovers

 An easy way to use leftover chicken is to make a quick kitchen sink salad with it; for example green leaves, avocado, sundried tomatoes, spring onions, toasted pine nuts and chicken pieces, with a classic French dressing.
-If you want to impress your guests, you can try Louise Lennox’s Chicken, Chorizo and Cranberry Rolls, or Paul Breen’s Coronation Chicken in Rosemary and Sea Salt Focaccia.
+Try Louise Lennox’s Chicken, Chorizo and Cranberry Rolls, or Paul Breen’s Coronation Chicken in Rosemary and Sea Salt Focaccia.
 The Chicken Croquettes from Las Tapas de Lola will be a popular bite for children or grown-ups alike.